Last updated on 25th February 2022

 Before YouTube, there was television.

 Okay, television still exists but YouTube is much much more popular.
 According to Think with Google, YouTube reaches more adults during prime time than any cable network does, on mobile alone.
+The numbers are staggering: YouTube has approximately 122 million daily active users across the world!

 But, focusing on TV for a moment, there’s something all TV shows have in common.
 They have title sequences.